nikolareljin/vigilant-core/README.md

 - A specific Page/IG Business account context
 If you have a Page or IG Business and want targeted ingestion, open an issue and we can add a provider for specific page IDs.

-### Snapchat
-Snapchat does not provide a public search API for general content.
-If you have a partner integration, let us know and we can add it.

 ### Curated Global Sources (Expanded)
 The default list now includes major US, European, East European, Chinese, Australian, South American, and African outlets.
 See `vigilant-core/utils/sources.py` for the full list.